govau/design-system-site/content/components/inpage-nav/accessibility/colorblind.md

 headline: Colour impairment
 ---

-How the inpage nav are viewed with various colour blindnesses
+How the inpage navs are viewed with various colour blindnesses